Nick Viall And Vanessa Grimaldi Break-Up? Nick Only Wants Fame, Not A Wedding

 “Nick knows he made a huge mistake proposing to the winner and is panicking.
 The runner-up is the woman he truly loves,” an insider reportedly told In Touch.

 There are reports that Vanessa may be on board with the split.
-As the Daily Mail noted, Vanessa has her eyes on a career in show business as well and may be fine with the fame that dating the Bachelor contestant brings her.
+As the Daily Mail noted, Vanessa has her eyes on a career in show business as well, and may be fine with the fame that dating the Bachelor contestant brings her.

 He swept me off my feet…literally!
 Love, love, love you! @nickviall ????❤️